Hyperoptic Hyperfast is a 1Gb broadband plan and the provider's fastest package choice.

 Yet, for those who have a wider choice, customers should consider the fact Hyperoptic 1Gb is a fairly 'no frills' plan, with no option to bundle a TV service for example.

 It's possible to add a home phone plan, but inclusive call allowances don't cover calls to UK mobiles.
-And, while customers can add the Total WiFi add-on for a WiFi booster, the Nokia Hyperhub included in this plan only supports devices up to WiFi 5.
+And, while customers can add the Total WiFi add-on for a WiFi booster, it costs extra, despite other providers often bundling boosters for free with gigabit deals.

-However, despite these minor drawbacks, Hyperoptic's 1Gb plan is affordably priced, and the symmetrical upload speeds combined with fair contract terms, like no mid-contract price rises, will win over many customers.
+However, despite these minor drawbacks, Hyperoptic's 1Gb plan is competitively priced, and the symmetrical upload speeds will win over many customers.

 What does Hyperoptic 1Gb offer?